Knowledge Hub

 A worker’s conduct will still amount to sexual harassment even if there is no sexual motivation on the part of the accused.
 As long as the conduct is of a sexual nature and meets the other requirements of the definition of sexual harassment, it will be sexual harassment.
 The guidance is also clear that sexual harassment can occur when the conduct comes from someone of the same or a different sex, meaning sexual harassment cases may not always involve, for example, a male accused and female victim (although research confirms this is the most common pattern of sexual harassment).

-Sexual harassment does not include conduct that is consensual, invited or mutual as the conduct has to be ‘unwanted’ in order to be sexual harassment.
+Sexual harassment does not include conduct that is consensual, invited or mutual.
+The conduct has to be ‘unwanted’ in order to be sexual harassment.

 What if we already have policies and procedures dealing with sexual harassment?

 Many employers will already have policies and procedures in place to deal with sexual harassment complaints.
-While this might mean employers are currently compliant, this might not be enough to comply with the new mandatory duty which requires a more proactive approach.
-It’s important employers review their current practices and seek legal advice from an employment lawyer if changes need to be made.
+While this might mean employers were compliant in the past, this is unlikely to be enough to comply with the new mandatory duty which requires a more proactive approach, with specific requirements for sexual harassment policies in particular.
+Employers must review their current practices and seek legal advice from an employment lawyer if changes need to be made.

 What can we do if we receive a sexual harassment complaint?

-If you receive a complaint of sexual harassment (whether before or after the new mandatory duty comes into force) you should investigate it promptly and thoroughly.
+If you receive a complaint of sexual harassment you should investigate it immediately and thoroughly.
 This means meeting all relevant witnesses, gathering the relevant facts and preparing an investigation report and outcome.

 Sexual harassment investigations are particularly sensitive and may require some additional steps above and beyond a normal workplace investigation.
 This is likely to include consideration as to the gender of the investigator, how you will preserve anonymity for those involved and whether you need to put in place any safeguards to protect staff while the investigation takes place (eg temporary suspension of the accused or reassigning staff to different teams).